cagline/cra-template-react-redux-toolkit/template/README.md

 Having this kind a custom template is a fantastic way to share best practices and preferred toolsets with the community.
 It can save time and effort for developers who want to start new projects with a specific setup.

+## Features / Examples

+1. React Router Dom (Routes)
+   * Three sample routes with layout using `<Outlet/>`
+2. Redux-toolkit (State Management / Data fetch)
+   * ToDo example for Data Fetch & Cache Tag System including State Management using RTK including
+   * Counter example for State Management
+3. MUI (UI framework)
+   * Dashboard layout using MUI including expandable Side Navigation / Top Bar
+4. React i18Next (Localization)

+## TODOs

+Here are some tasks that need to be completed or ideas to consider for the project:

+1) **Keycloak & Authorization:** Consider implementing Keycloak for authentication and authorization.
+There might be comments in the code that guide you through the setup.
+Also, I've another library to simplify this setup, but please note that it might not be up to date.

+2) **Other Authentication / Authorization Ideas:** Explore additional ideas and best practices related to authentication and authorization, such as using OAuth, JWT, or other security mechanisms.

+3) **Redux Persist:** Consider implementing Redux Persist to persist the Redux store across sessions, ensuring data retention and improving the user experience.

+Please feel free to enhance the project based on these tasks and ideas.
+If you have any specific sections you'd like me to focus on, please let me know, and I'll be happy to further fine-tune the document.

 ## Use template

 To create a new project using this template, execute the following command: